 If the asset is measured at the aggregate of cumulative unrecognized net actuarial losses and past service cost and the present value of any economic benefits available in the form of refunds from the plan or reductions in the future contributions to the plan, net actuarial losses of the current period and past service cost of the current period are recognized immediately to the extent that they exceed any reduction in the present value of those economic benefits.
-If there is no change or increase in the present value of the economic benefits, the entire net actuarial losses of the current period and past service cost of the current period are recognized immediately.
+If there is no change or increase in the present value of the current period are recognized immediately.
 Similarly, net actuarial gains of the current period after the deduction of past service cost of the current period exceeding any increase in the present value of the economic benefits stated above are recognized immediately if the asset is measured at the aggregate of cumulative unrecognized net actuarial losses and past service cost and the present value of any economic benefits available in the form of refunds from the plan are reductions in the future contributions to the plan.
-If there is no change or decrease in the present value of the economic benefits, the entire net actuarial gains of the period after the deduction of past service cost of the current period are recognized immediately.
+If there is no change or decrease in the present value of the economic benefits, the entire net actuarial gains of the current period any economic benefits available in the form of refunds from the plan are reductions in the future contributions to the plan.
+If there is no change or decrease in the present value of the economic benefits, the entire net actuarial gains of the present value of the economic benefits, the entire net actuarial gains of the period after the deduction of past service cost of the current period are recognized immediately.